Bukit Batok MRT station: Details

 Bukit Batok station is located in the town of Bukit Batok, Singapore.
-It is near Bukit Batok Central and Bukit Batok Avenue and has four exits serving various landmarks such as the Bukit Batok Bus Interchange, West Mall (with Bukit Batok Public Library), Bukit Batok Community Club, HDB Bukit Batok Branch, and Civil Service Club @ Bukit Batok.
+It is near Bukit Batok Central and Bukit Batok Avenue and has four exits serving various landmarks such as the Bukit Batok Bus Interchange, West Mall (with Bukit Batok Library), Bukit Batok Community Club, HDB Bukit Batok Branch, and Civil Service Club @ Bukit Batok.

 Like other stations in the former Branch Line as well as in Khatib and Yishun, it has an inverted, high-pitched V-shaped roof, reminiscent of the Housing and Development Board (HDB) Logo as it is nestled in a HDB estate, as well as having brick walls in its exterior similar to the HDB blocks nearby.
 Bukit Batok has a yellow colour scheme to distinguish itself from other former Branch line stations.